Reimagine Biomedical Research for a Healthier Future Essay Challenge

 ● Lara Bethke, Chief Scientific Officer, Health Resources in Action

-● Sindy Escobar Alvarez, Senior Program Officer, Medical Research Program, Doris Duke Charitable Foundation
+● Sindy Escobar Alvarez, Program Director for Medical Research, Doris Duke Charitable Foundation

 ● Susan M. Fitzpatrick, President, James S. McDonnell Foundation